HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Weight

-White, hard fat White, Hard Fat
+White, Hard Fat

-The conventional wisdom in barbecue circles is to choose a brisket covered in white, hard fat.
+White, hard fatThe conventional wisdom in barbecue circles is to choose a brisket covered in white, hard fat.
 This indicates that the animal was fattened on grain at the feedlot during the final weeks before slaughter.
-Fat that is not ultra-white, trending toward yellow, is an indication of grass feeding and is thought to be less desirable for barbecued brisket.
+Fat that trends toward yellow in color is an indication of grass feeding and is thought to be less desirable for barbecued brisket—although attitudes may change as grass-fed beef becomes more popular in the U.S.

-When I visit my butcher, I don't have too many briskets to choose from, so I can't always be picky.
-I try to choose a brisket with white, hard fat if I can, making sure it has a fat cap 1/4" to 1/3" thick over the entire flat portion.
+When I visit my butcher, I don’t have too many briskets to choose from, so I can’t always be picky.
+I try to choose a brisket with white, hard fat if I can, making sure it has a fat cap 1/4″ to 1/3″ thick over the entire flat portion.
 Admittedly, this can be difficult to judge through the Cryovac packaging.

-Flat of even thickness Flat With Even Thickness
+Flat With Even Thickness

-Try to choose a brisket that has a flat section of even thickness.
-Most flats tend to narrow a bit toward one edge, and this is normal--but avoid those that taper off to a very thin edge.
+Flat with even thicknessTry to choose a brisket that has a flat section of even thickness.
+Most flats tend to narrow a bit toward one edge, and this is normal—but avoid those that taper off to a very thin edge.
 Even thickness helps promote even cooking and provides uniform slices.
-Again, this can be difficult to judge through the Cryovac packaging, and may be a moot point if you don't have many briskets from which to choose.
+Again, this can be difficult to judge through the Cryovac packaging, and may be a moot point if you don’t have many briskets from which to choose.

-Flexibility & Left-Handed Briskets
+Flexibility & Left-Handed Briskets As An Indication Of Tenderness

-A more colorful claim is that the brisket from the left side of the animal is more tender than that from the right side.
-I don't know if this is true, but it does make for a great story, especially after a few beers.
-You can read all about this claim and how to identify left- and right-handed briskets by clicking the InfoBullet below.
+But left-handed briskets do make for a great story, especially after a few beers with friends.
+You can read all about this claim and how to identify left- and right-handed briskets in the InfoBullet at the bottom of this page.

 Prepping A Brisket

-The Tale Of The Left-Handed BrisketThere are some folks who do nothing more than remove the brisket from the Cryovac, pat it dry with paper towels, apply a favorite rub, and throw the brisket into the cooker.
+There are some folks who do nothing more than remove the brisket from the Cryovac, pat it dry with paper towels, apply a favorite rub, and throw the brisket into the cooker.
 If this works for you, go for it.

 I had never seen a whole brisket until I attended the Paul Kirk Pitmaster Class in 1997, and the way he taught us to prep a brisket in that class is the way I've been doing it ever since.

-Before going any further, I must point out that every brisket is unique--no two are identical!
+Before going any further, I must point out that every brisket is unique—no two are identical!
 I continue to be amazed at the variation from one brisket to the next in terms of size, shape, amount of fat, and the relationship between the flat and point sections.
-So don't be surprised if your brisket is longer, shorter, skinnier, fatter, taller, or different in some way from those shown in the pictures below.
-I should also point out that a couple of different briskets are pictured below, which explains some of the differences you'll see between photos.
+So don’t be surprised if your brisket is longer, shorter, skinnier, fatter, taller, or different in some way from those shown in the photos below.
+I should also point out that a couple of different briskets are pictured below, which explains some of the differences you’ll see between photos.

 Remove Brisket From The Cryovac

 Remove the brisket from the Cryovac packaging.
 Pat dry with paper towels.
 Place on a large cutting board with the point facing up.
-Remember, the brisket has one side with a large, relatively fat-free area--if you place that side facing down, then the point will be facing up.
+Remember, the brisket has one side with a large, relatively fat-free area—if you place that side facing down, then the point will be facing up.

 Trim Thick Areas Of Fat Around The Point